-Google Glass 'Getting Started' video demonstrates the basics of using the deviceAlex Wagner - Deputy Managing Editor, News Desk
+Google Glass 'Getting Started' video demonstrates the basics of using the deviceAlex Wagner - Editorial Director of News and Content

 In the past couple of months, Google has begun rolling out its Glass Explorer Edition units to buyers, released a companion MyGlass app into the Play Store and even shared a video that demonstrates what it's like to wear Glass.
 One thing that the company didn't do, though, is offer an in-depth explanation on exactly how the thing works.
 That's changed today, because Google just posted a "Glass How-to: Getting Started" video to the official Project Glass YouTube account.